Consumption of fixed capital: Gross and net capital stocks

 In UNSNA, the value at current prices of the gross capital stock is obtained, by using price indices for fixed assets at current replacement cost, irrespective of the age of the assets.

 The net, or written-down value of a fixed capital asset is equal to its current replacement cost, less CFC accrued up to that point in time.

 Criticism

-There main criticism made of the way national accounts value CFC is that in trying to arrive at an "economic" concept and magnitude of depreciation, they arrive at figures which are at variance with standard accounting practices.
+The main criticism, made of the way national accounts value CFC, is that in trying to arrive at an "economic" concept and magnitude of depreciation, they arrive at figures which are at variance with standard accounting practices.
 The business income cited in the social account is not the business income reported in profit and loss statements, but an economic income measure which is derived from accounting business income.